F

 An Overview of Cost of Living in Triangle, VA

-The cost of living in Triangle is among the highest in the country, making it a very expensive place to live.
-Only a small fraction of regions boast a cost of living that is at least 20% higher than the national average, and regrettably, Triangle falls into this category, which may not be suitable for those seeking an economically favorable living environment.
+If affordability is among your top priorities when searching for a new place to live, this area may not be the ideal fit, as the cost of living in Triangle is among the most expensive in the United States.
+Just a minority of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, Triangle falls into this category, which may not align with your goal of finding a budget-friendly living environment.

 Is Triangle Affordable?